velvia/velvia.github.io/_posts/2015-08-31-Docker-Scala-Sbt.md

            """)
 ```

-The above links the sparkVersion scala variable, which is also used during the jobserver SBT build to fetch dependencies to compile against, to the version of Spark downloaded in the RUN command when the container is built.
-Note how scala code could be used to generate parts of the Dockerfile.
+The above links the sparkVersion scala variable, which is also used during the jobserver SBT build to fetch dependencies to compile against, to the version of Spark downloaded in the RUN command when the container is built, thus ensuring that a compile and runtime dependency both match.
+Leaving this as an ENV also makes it easier for others to modify your container.

 #### RUN